d4n3sh/thedaneshproject/content/posts/2008-05-12-torrents-skate-videos.md

 If I remember right, I went through 5 decks.
 Powell, Mapel, Shortys and World Industries, Blind tires, Panther bearings andÃ‚Â  not to forget, my DC, ES, Emerica and Globe shoes.

-Good old days, it&#8217;s been a couple of years and I&#8217;ve put on a few pounds.
+Good old days, it's been a couple of years and I've put on a few pounds.
 I was fit, light, fast and full of energy.
 Wish I could turn back time, haa haa&#8230;.

-Anyways, here&#8217;s 2 skate videos I found interesting.
+Anyways, here's 2 skate videos I found interesting.
 [Antiz the Z Movie][3] andÃ‚Â  [411VM Skateboarding Volume15 Issue1][4].

 Hope you enjoy them.